dscroft/liascript_sqli/stereo_calibration_activity/stereo_calibration_activity.md

 ![](images/cameras.png "Camera positions and orientations on the simulated vehicle.") ![](images/cameras2.png "Positions as seen from other side.") ![](images/cameras3.png "Top down view.")

+## End of Activity

+Well done, with any luck you know have a better understanding of how to calibrate a pair of cameras.

+Other sensors calibrations depend on the same principles but the specifics will vary according to the sensor type.

+Calibrating lidar for example relies on identifying the physical shape of the calibration target in the point cloud data as opposed to the pattern on the target.